Frequently Asked Questions

-A "specialization" allows students with interests that might go beyond the limits of the existing departments and whose research cuts across disciplines.
+A "specialization" allows students with interests that might go beyond the limits of the existing departmental programs and whose research cuts across disciplines.

 How is it different from being a grad student in the Departments at UH?

 When EECB Students form their thesis/dissertation committees, they can select members from the entire EECB graduate faculty.
-This faculty includes faculty in 10 different Departments in 6 schools and colleges at UH Manoa and UH Hilo as well as faculty affiliate faculty members working in State and Federal natural resource management agencies as well as NGO's.
-Additionally EECB students are eligible to apply for research and travel funds administered through the EECB program. - Aside from these direct benefits EECB students and faculty participate in an EECB seminar series (EvoLunch) and there are several cross-disciplinary research programs in which EECB grad students and faculty work together.
+This faculty includes faculty in 10 different departments in 6 schools and colleges at UH Manoa and UH Hilo as well as affiliate faculty members working in state and federal natural resource management agencies as well as NGO's.
+Additionally, EECB students are eligible to apply for research and travel funds administered through the EECB program.
+Aside from these direct benefits EECB students and faculty participate in an EECB seminar series (EvoLuncheon) and there are several cross-disciplinary research programs in which EECB grad students and faculty work together.

 What kinds of financial assistance are available to EECB students?

-This varies depending the status of different programs.
-Also, there are several different kinds of support that EECB students can apply for ranging from, for example, the existing NSFGK-12 fellowships which provide full support to smaller travel and research support grants through EECB.
-Because the availability of these different funding sources changes quickly please check the EECB web site for the most up to date information on support.
+This varies depending on what is available in a students home department/program.
+Also, there are several different kinds of research and travel support specifically available to EECB students through its fellowship program.
+Because the availability of these different funding sources changes quickly please check the Information for Students page on the EECB web site for the most up to date information .

 Would I be in one of the regular Departments or in EECB?

-Yes, all EECB students are in one of the 10 participating Departments and it is from that Department that they will receive their degree (However, the diploma will state that the graduate has completed the specialization in EECB as well as the Departmental requirements).
+Yes, all EECB students are in one of the 10 participating departmental degree-granting programs and it is from that program that they will receive their degree (However, the diploma will state that the graduate has completed the specialization in EECB as well as the departmental program requirements).